IndexCoop/ITIPS/ITIPS/ITIP-003.md

         - Perform step 2 as normally with the new component and the percentage to wrap in the component list
     - Removing a component
         - Set target units to 0 in step 2
-- Situations where a wrapped component and its underlying are present in the final set will be disallowed

 Changes to rebalancing utilities:
 - Methodologists will provide percentage based weights.